Introduction

 ssn = 1

-Another repeating motif in these examples has been the usage of comments.
-We many times used comments to remove unwanted portions of the SQL.
+Another recurring motif in these examples is leveraging comments.
+Many times, we use comments to remove unwanted portions of the SQL.
 But there’s another way.

-We highlighted the OR in blue.
-In the order of precedence, ORs are last so anything separated by an OR is evaluated separately.
+We highlighted the OR.
+In the order of precedence, ORs are last, so anything separated by an OR is evaluated separately.
 The red portion always evaluates to true, and so the entire WHERE clause is always true.

 Misleading Numerical Inputs